 Since 2010, the Historic Willamette Main Street Association has had a positive effect on the revitalization of West Linn’s business district and the town as a whole.
 This locally-driven, hands-on, grass roots, self-help approach has met much success with its focus on four main points: Organization, Economic Vitality, Promotions and Design

-Historic Willamette Main Street’s mission is to celebrate and preserve the rich history and natural beauty of the area, invest in the heart of our downtown, and create a community where local residents and visitors can dine, shop, and connect with others.
+Historic Willamette Main Street’s mission is to celebrate and preserve the rich history and natural beauty of the area, invest in the heart of our downtown by promoting our local businesses.
+Our purpose is to foster an inclusive, diverse community where local residents and visitors feel welcome to dine, shop, and connect and socialize with others.

 HWMS believes that by taking action to achieve equity in our organization, programs, projects and events, we will fulfill our mission to develop Willamette Main Street as an equitable commercial district.